Gallery of Archduke Leopold Wilhelm in Brussels (Rothschild)

 Archduke Leopold Wilhelm and the artist in the archducal picture gallery in Brussels is a 1653 painting of Archduke Leopold Wilhelm's Italian art collection by the Flemish Baroque painter David Teniers the Younger.
 It is now held in a private collection, but it was previously owned by the Rothschild family, from whom it was taken in World War II and placed in the Kunsthistorisches Museum where it stayed for 50 years until restitution in 1999.

-The painting shows the Archduke as a collector with friends admiring a set of paintings.
-The artist himself holds his hat in his hand and is listening to his patron as the archduke gestures with his cane towards some recent acquisitions.
-The paintings are arranged in rows on the walls of an L-shaped room, with the men standing in front of a doorway with the words "TIMORE DOMINI" below a sculpted portrait of the archduke.
-Another set of paintings is positioned in the foreground leaning against chairs for inspection.
+The painting portrays the Archduke as a connoisseur, surrounded by friends as they admire a collection of paintings.
+Teniers himself is depicted holding his hat, attentively listening to his patron, who gestures with his cane towards newly acquired pieces.
+The artworks are displayed in orderly rows along the walls of an L-shaped room, while a group of men stands before a doorway inscribed with "TIMORE DOMINI" above a sculpted portrait of the Archduke.
+In the foreground, another set of paintings leans against chairs, awaiting inspection.